apache/mynewt-core/CODING_STANDARDS.md

 hide or alias the underlying type used (e.g. ```os_time_t```.)
 Indicate typedefs by applying the ```_t``` marker to them.

+* Place all function-local variable definitions at the top of the function body, before any statements.

 ## Compiler Directives

 * Code must compile cleanly with -Wall enabled.